ajaxxxxxxxx/ajaxxxxxxxx.github.io/_01CapitalPunishment/4-Profiles.md

 # **Capital Punishment - Hardcore Profile - Low**

-- This is a graphically downgraded version of the **High Hardcore** profile to allow for better performance on lower end CPU's/systems.
+- This is a further downgraded version of the **High/Medium Hardcore** profiles to allow for better performance on lower end CPU's/systems.
 - While there isn't a load order library available for this, you may use the [Hardcore LOL](https://loadorderlibrary.com/lists/capital-punishment-1122) to replace yours if MO2 ever reorganizes your load order.

 ## **Added (Organized by MO2 Separator)**